Mindfulness meditation: 14 simple exercises to cultivate serenity

 Mindfulness meditation exercises for children

-Teaching children mindfulness meditation can help them develop skills in stress management, concentration and emotional regulation from an early age.
-Here's a child-friendly mindfulness meditation exercise:
+Teaching children mindfulness meditation can help them develop skills in stress management, concentration, and emotional regulation at a young age.
+There are a number of exercises from this article that you can adapt with your children.

 Mindfulness meditation with sacred geometry symbols

-- Select a symbol: Choose a symbol of sacred geometry that resonates with you.
-This could be a mandala, the Flower of Life, Metatron's Cube, the Sri Yantra, or any other symbol that evokes deep meaning for you.
+Start by choosing a sacred geometry symbol that resonates with you.
+It can be a mandala, the Flower of Life, Metatron's Cube, the Sri Yantra, or any other symbol that speaks to you.

-- Conscious breathing: Bring your attention to your breathing.
-As you breathe in, imagine yourself absorbing the positive energy and spiritual meaning of the symbol.
-As you exhale, imagine releasing tension and negative thoughts.
+Pay attention to your breathing.
+As you inhale, imagine that you are absorbing the positive energy of the symbol.
+As you exhale, imagine that you are releasing tension and negative thoughts.

-- Final breath: Take a few deep breaths as you continue to visualize the symbol.
-Feel the energy of the symbol melt into you.
+Take a few deep breaths while continuing to visualize the symbol.
+Feel the energy of the symbol melting within you.

-- Closing: When you're ready to conclude the meditation, take a few deep breaths, gently move your fingers and toes, then open your eyes.
+When you are ready to conclude the meditation, take a few deep breaths.

 What's the best app for meditation?